Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 3 Fs before angel investors: Friends, Family, Fools

 Angels dont want special treatment or for anything like minority investor protection

+VCs want to find starts and just make them succeed, they dont care about the other companies
+- They would rather not spend time on worse companies Angels will work really hard to make their company succeed, when they are on your side they really are on your side

+**Negotiating with VCs**

+Not easy
+Some VCs are good, some are bad
+Their business model is to find the unicorns and really spend their time and money with the unicorns Some of the VCs are happy with just a 3-4x return Could be one person in the VC that is really good which you want to work with which will put time for you